simonprickett/micropython-team-talk/prometheus-scrape/README.md

       - targets: ['192.168.5.31:80']
 ```

-## Checking that Promethus is Scraping the Pico W
+## Scraping Metrics with Prometheus

 With the MicroPython code up and running on your Pico W, go ahead and start Prometheus like so: